fluidsonic/unilog-nexus/README.md

 Quickstart
 ----------

-Put this code at the very beginning of your node.js project to ensure that all other logging libraries are correctly hooked.
+Put this code at the very beginning of your node.js project to ensure that all supported log libraries are correctly hooked.

 ```javascript
 require('unilog-nexus')();